osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 The version of sdf remains 1.5.

-We define a frame named mframe, relative to the world frame.
+We define a frame named mframe (for model frame), relative to the world frame.
+In a simple world with a single Robo instance, the full path of the frame would be `/world/mframe'.
+However, this path could be different:

+1. If the world contains 2 Robos, the following frame would also exist: `/world/Robo_0/mframe`
+1. If Robo was nested inside another model instance called `Mobo`, `/world/Mobo/Robo/mframe` would also point to a valid frame.

 The world frame always exists, but all other frames need to be defined.
 The model frame "mframe" has an offset of x=1 and y=1 with respect to the world frame.
 Like in previous versions of SDF, our model "Robo" has a pose element.
 The pose element has a new attribute, frame, which makes this pose relative to the "mframe" frame.
 Therefore the final pose evaluates to x=2 y=1 in the world frame.

 ~~~

     <frame name="mframe">
-      <pose frame='world'>1 1 0 0 0 0</pose>
+      <pose frame='/world'>1 1 0 0 0 0</pose>
     </frame>
     <pose frame="mframe">1 0 0 0 0 0</pose>

 ~~~

 Link 1 also defines frames:

-1. A baseframe "l1frame" relative to mframe.
+1. A frame `l1frame` (for link1 frame) is defined relative to mframe.
 This is the local link frame.
+The full path for this frame is `/world/Robo/link1/l1frame`.
+Because the frame `l1frame` is defined using the relative path `../mframe`.
+This is because the 2 frames are defined under two different entities (model and link).
-1. Two joint attachment frames, both relative to "l1frame".
+1. Two joint attachment frames, 'l1j1frame' and `l1j2frame`, both relative to `l1frame`.
+In a simple world with a single Robo model instance, their full path would be '/world/Robo/link1/l1j1frame' and `/world/Robo/link1/l1j2frame`.

 ~~~

     <link name="link1">
       <frame name="l1frame">
-        <pose frame="mframe">0 0 0 0 0 0</pose>
+        <pose frame="../mframe">0 0 0 0 0 0</pose>
       </frame>
       <pose frame="l1frame">0 0 0 0 0 0</pose>